 Python & OpenCV: You can start writing your own computer vision software using Python and OpenCV immediately as soon as you plug JeVois into any host computer (Windows, Mac, Linux).
 Simply tell the smart camera to export its microSD card as a virtual USB flash drive, use any text editor on your host computer to write Python code and save it directly to the microSD card inside JeVois, and run it on the smart camera!

 C++ & OpenCV and other machine vision libraries: For more advanced programming in C++, everything is cross-compiled on a host computer.
 At present only Linux is supported for compiling JeVois software.
 JeVois software is written in C++17, with a few low-level algorithms in optimized C. We use CMake to manage the build process.
 This allows you to build for both your host computer and for the JeVois hardware, both at the same time.
 This is very useful during development, since you can test your algorithms using any USB webcam and observe the results in a window on your screen.
 You can also use your host computer to train a deep neural network quickly, and then just load the weights onto your MicroSD card.
 The JeVois operating system is Linux and its features are managed by buildroot.

 rebuild-host.sh - compile the entire JeVois software suite natively on a host computer.
 You can use it with a USB webcam, and it display outputs in a window on your screen.

 rebuild-platform.sh - cross-compile the entire JeVois software suite for the smart camera hardware.

 jevois-flash-card - flash the cross-compiled results from rebuild-platform.sh to a MicroSD card.

 Try it for free

-The JeVois software framework can be compiled and run on a standard desktop computer running Ubuntu Linux 16.10 (64-bit).
+The JeVois software framework can be compiled and run on a standard desktop computer running the latest Ubuntu Linux 64-bit.
 You can download it and try it on your desktop using a regular web cam to provide video inputs.
 Details are at http://jevois.org.